Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 Unlike what you might have been lead to believe, unsafe Rust is not the wild west, and you will not lose all control simply by using it.
 Being mindful of the language features that are unsafe will help keep you focused on writing sound code.

+Some of these tools exist in other commonly used low level languages, that have been around for decades and are still, rightly, popular today.
+In these langauges, these tools are available at any time.
+They're necessary tools that we need in order to do some things that there is no other way to do.

 How to use unsafe
 -----------------